Chongqing Fishing City (Diao Yu Fortress)

 Fishing City War (Hechuan War)

 Fishing Fortress was initially built in 1243 during the Southern Song Dynasty (1127–1279) as a key military town in Chongqing to defend against the Mongols from the north.
+The Song forces had anticipated that the Mongol army would inevitably launch a major offensive against Hezhou, the northwestern gateway to Chongqing Prefecture.
+To defend Chongqing, they must defend Hezhou; to defend Hezhou, they must defend Diaoyu Mountain.
 The war lasted for 36 years, and ended with the fall of Southern Song Dynasty and the fortress commander’s final decision to surrender to Mongols.

-In 1258, Mongke Khan lead the main force of Mongols to invade the South and came to Sichuan province.
+In 1258 (the eighth year of Emperor Chaozong of Mongolia, and the sixth year of Baoyou of the Southern Song Dynasty), after the sacrificial ceremony to Genghis Khan at Liupanshan, Mongke Khan lead the main force of Mongols to invade the South and came to Sichuan province.
 Although he conquered and occupied many towns and cities, the Fishing City successfully resisted the continuous attacks by the Mongols and became a renowned impenetrable fortress to withstand Mongol troops.
 In 1959, Mongke Khan was wounded badly in a battle when he was trying to capture Fishing City, and died soon later, which forced the immediate withdrawal of Mongol troops from all the battles in the world including those in Syria and East Asia.

 Fishing City War did not only extend the reign of the Southern Song Dynasty over China, but also stop the Mongolian Empire from further expanding towards Middle East and Europe.
 Thus many European historians laud Chongqing Fishing City as the "Mecca of the East" and "Where God broke his whip".